Expert Recap: CIRS and GI issues

-If you’ve been living with chronic gut issues like bloating, diarrhea, constipation, SIBO that keeps coming back, food reactions, abdominal pain, you’re not alone.
-Many of the patients I work with have tried multiple gut protocols, yet the symptoms return the moment they stop antimicrobials.
+If you’ve been living with chronic gut issues like bloating, diarrhea, constipation, IBS, SIBO that keeps coming back, food reactions, abdominal pain, you’re not alone.
+Many of the patients I work with have tried multiple gut protocols, yet the symptoms return the moment they stop.

 Every functional medicine doc says that all issues start in the gut.
-I don’t know much about treating conditions outside of CIRS, but I’d reckon they’re probably right – a lot of conditions start in the gut.
 But CIRS is a different beast.
 I often tell patients that CIRS is like the upside down world.
 Things that make sense in the non-CIRS world don’t work in the CIRS-world.
-Your gut is one of those areas where conventional wisdom does’t work for the CIRS crowd.
+If you have CIRS, your gut is one of those areas where conventional wisdom doesn’t work.

-I’ll start this blog with a controversial stance:
+I’ll start this blog with a bold statement:

 Your gut isn’t the root problem.
 CIRS is.